Solé

 In 2011 she was featured on “Naal Naachna" by UK based Bhangra artist Jassi Sidhu lead singer of British Indian bhangra band B21.

 In February 2012 she featured on a song called "A New Look" by Focus.

 In 2017 she was featured on "SocMed Digital Heroin" from Public Enemy 30th-anniversary album "Nothing Is Quick In The Desert".

 On September 29, 2019, Solé released her second album Encoded.

 Personal life

 Solé met Ginuwine in June 1999 and began dating in October 1999.
 The two became engaged in August 2000.
 They resided in Brandywine, Maryland.
-They have two daughters together: Story (born March 29, 2001) and Dream Sarae Lumpkin (born November 1, 2002).
-Solé married Ginuwine on September 8, 2003 in Grand Cayman.
+They have two daughters together: Story (b.
+March 29, 2001) and Dream Sarae Lumpkin (b.
+November 1, 2002).
+Solé married Ginuwine on September 8, 2003, in Grand Cayman.

-Solé has 4 daughters in total and one grand daughter.
-Her daughters De'jan Nicole Lee born in 1992 and Cypress Soleil Lee born in 1995 are from a previous relationship.
-Her granddaughter, Sage Lotus Lee was born May 17, 2020.
+Solé has four daughters in total and one granddaughter.
+Her daughters De'jan Nicole Lee, born in 1992, and Cypress Soleil Lee, born in 1995, are from a previous relationship.
+Her granddaughter, Sage Lotus Lee, was born May 17, 2020.

-In 2014, Solé filed for divorce and it was made public when In November 2014 Ginuwine announced he and Solé had separated.
+In 2014, Solé filed for divorce; Ginuwine announced their separation in November of that year.
 Their divorce was finalized July 22, 2015.

 On August 27, 2017, Solé married Public Enemy band member and rapper Professor Griff, taking his last name Shah and legally changing her full name to Aja Shah.